Processes

 }

-must exist in the script execution environment and the Bash interpreter will replace it with the actual value.
+is a Bash variable that must exist in the execution environment, and Bash will replace it with the actual value during execution.

 Tip